Enrollment and coverage

 If you receive enough financial aid to cover the per-semester insurance premium, and would like to use that money to purchase insurance, please email email@example.com.
 Students who have signed up for WMU's monthly automatic payment plan may choose to have the insurance premium charged to their university account.
 Those requests should also be sent to firstname.lastname@example.org.

-All dependent enrollment is done online at the Aetna Student Health website.
+All dependent enrollment is done online at Aetna Student Health.
 Domestic students will include dependents when they enroll themselves.
 International students and graduate assistants will use the appropriate form for your specific status.

 Sindecuse Health Center claims will be submitted directly to the student insurance company.
 The policy is part of the Aetna PPO network.
 If you need to see a specialist (with a referral from Sindecuse), or if you are farther than 25 miles from campus, you can access the DocFind section on the Aetna Student Health website to locate a participating provider.
 Insurance payments for preferred providers versus out-of-network providers are explained in the student insurance policy brochure available online.

 If you have any questions regarding the WMU student health insurance program, please email Cindy Clegg or call (269) 387-3266.